jpcposts/jpcposts.github.io/_posts/2024/2023-12-17-splunk_configuration_details.md

 2. **Install:** Follow the installation steps provided for your OS.
 3. **Configuration:** Configure inputs to specify which data to collect and send to the central Splunk instance.

 Splunk Universal Forwarders are invaluable for gathering data from distributed systems, enabling holistic monitoring, and providing comprehensive insights into your infrastructure.
-I will provide a more detailed information about Splunk and its features in a future blog post.
+I will provide more detailed information about Splunk and its features in a future blog post.

 ## Conclusion